Arthur Irawan

-Arthur Daniel Irawan (born 3 March 1993) is an Indonesian professional footballer who plays as a defensive midfielder or full-back for and captains Liga 1 club Persik Kediri.
+Arthur Daniel Irawan (born 3 March 1993) is an Indonesian former footballer who last played as a defensive midfielder or right-back for Persik Kediri.

 Early career

 Arthur started playing football in Jakarta since he was seven years old.
 He played for Jakarta Intercultural School's varsity soccer team.
 Spanish club Espanyol became interested in him when he was playing in a 2011 game in England.
 The Catalonia-based club offered a two-month trial.
 After impressing in the trial period, Espanyol gave him a four-year contract and an opportunity to train at its youth academy.

 Club career

 RCD Espanyol B

-On November 9, 2011, Irawan officially signed for Espanyol B, which plays in Segunda B, the third-tier of Spanish football.
+On 9 November 2011, Irawan officially signed for Espanyol B, which plays in Segunda B, the third-tier of Spanish football.
 He struggled to earn playtime with eight appearances in three years.

 Málaga B

 In January 2014, Irawan decided to move to a lower league and sign for Málaga B that plays in the Tercera Division, the fourth-tier of Spanish football, after three years playing for Espanyol B in Segunda B.